Become a Lucid Storyteller

 But that’s okay, I know I’m a strange one…

 * End frowned upon semi-dream sequence *

 I’m strange with eyes wide open, too.
-I just conceal it most of the time.
+I just conceal it much of the time.

 Maybe that’s why I love to write.
-I’m more open with my keyboard and let my strangeness shine on the page.
+I’m more open with my keyboard, and I permit my strangeness to shine on the page.
 You’re a writer like me so I’m thinking you’re different, too.

-If so, thank the Lord because that means you’re unique.
+If so, I’m thankful because that means you’re unique.

 Your uniqueness helps you create a story no other writer can duplicate.
 And a one-of-a-kind story has the ability to connect with people.

 But before it can do any of those, you have to develop your compelling story that only you can put into words.
 Assuming you’re open to a new perspective, I think I can help.

 Okay fine, design is really just code for a proven framework.
 But structure and creativity can coexist.
 Better yet, they can complement each other.

 Straight up, I believe structure can help you finish a story that connects with readers.